ABOUT DUBAI WORLD CENTRAL

 Dubai is a vital connection point between East and West.
 Facilitating the global flow of goods, services and ideas, Dubai’s foreign trade amounted to US$ 361 billion in 2013.
 Furthermore, the emirate’s location positions it as a gateway to the emerging MENASA (Middle East, North Africa and South Asia), which is home to 23% of the world’s population, and whose combined GDP is projected to touch US$12.8 trillion by 2022-2023.

 DWC further cements Dubai’s leading position as a logistics and trade hub.
-It takes advantage of Jebel Ali Port (the largest container port between Singapore and Rotterdam) and seamlessly connects it to Al Maktoum International Airport through the dedicated Dubai Logistics Corridor.
-This forms a single custom-bonded zone, reducing time on the ground and accelerating the flow of sea-to-air cargo.
+It is seamlessly connected to Jebel Ali Port (the largest container port between Singapore and Rotterdam) via the dedicated Logistics Corridor.
+This link enables the formation of a single customs-bonded zone, reducing time on the ground and accelerating the flow of sea-to-air cargo.

 FOCAL POINT OF GLOBAL AVIATION

 In recent years, the Middle East has emerged as the center of the global aviation industry.
 With powerful players such as Emirates, Etihad Airways and Qatar Airways breaking records and bucking industry trends with remarkable growth and ambitious expansion plans, the region is a key market for companies throughout the entire aviation supply chain.